 Fishing: In conjunction with its Comprehensive Fisheries Management Plan, the park service is removing non-native fish species and allowing some fishing in the park.
 For details about licenses and fishing regulations, call the Arizona Department of Game and Fish at (602) 942-3000.

 Tips for Visiting the Grand Canyon

 Getting to the Grand Canyon

-One of our most remote national parks, the Grand Canyon is in the northwest corner of Arizona, close to the borders of Utah and Nevada.
+One of America's most remote national parks, the Grand Canyon is in the northwest corner of Arizona, close to the borders of Utah and Nevada.
 The Colorado River that bisects the park creates two distinct areas, and you’ll need to plan your visit accordingly.
 See the Where is Grand Canyon Page for information about the South and North Rims and about traveling to the region.

 Grand Canyon Fees and Passes

 Fees for entering the park depend on the type of pass you choose and your vehicle.
 You can opt for a single-use park pass.
 Other options include an annual parks pass, or the America the Beautiful Interagency Annual Pass that covers all national parks and federal fee areas.
 For full fee details visit the fees and passes page.

 Weather, Road Conditions and Visiting Tips for the Grand Canyon

 Be prepared for extreme heat and sun exposure any time; thunderstorms, bringing the threat of both lightning and flash floods are most common in summer, but can occur year-round.
 Temperatures in the canyon can be 20° warmer than at the rim.